TheSquidNextDoor/Stellar-Sortie/README.txt

   V1.81:

   Hopefully fixed enemy fighter shots not despawning when done.
-  Buffed Proto Fighter to be actually viable. (+ 5 damage, -5 armour.)
+  Changed Prototype Fighter to be a one-hit wonder instead of obscenely underpowered.. (+ 5 damage, -5 armour.)